flutter-tizen/flutter-tizen/doc/commands.md

 - ### `emulators`

-  List and launch Tizen emulators.
+  List and launch emulators.
+Currently only works with Tizen emulators.

   ```sh
   # List all emulator instances.